hashicorp/terraform-provider-local/website/docs/d/file.html.md

 The following attribute is exported:

 * `content` - The raw content of the file that was read.
+* `content_base64` - The base64 encoded version of the file content (use this when dealing with binary data).

 The content of the file must be valid UTF-8 due to Terraform's assumptions about string encoding.
 Files that do not contain UTF-8 text will have invalid